What does a substance abuse addiction Counselor in Washington do? What is Their Job Role?

 Chemical Dependency Professional Trainee

-Trainees must work in the field, and can accrue hours while working as a Chemical Dependency Professional Trainee.
+Trainees must work in the substance abuse field, and can accrue hours while working as a Chemical Dependency Professional Trainee.
 Such trainees have direct supervision in the beginning of their eligibility.
-Credentials are renewed annually, with up to four renewals permitted.
+Substance abuse counselors credentials are renewed annually, with up to four renewals permitted.
 Supervisors verify hours spent by the trainee in a variety of duties.
-Trainees must spend a minimum of 50 hours in discussion of professional and ethical responsibilities as well as a minimum of 600 hours in direct counseling.
+Substance abuse counselor trainees must spend a minimum of 50 hours in discussion of professional and ethical responsibilities as well as a minimum of 600 hours in direct counseling.
 The latter may include the counseling of family members and the client’s significant others.
 The Department of Health may accept experience accrued up to seven years prior by the trainee.